gotd/td/.github/SUPPORT.md

 ## What to do if I got banned?

-First of all, there's no reason to panic.The automated anti-abuse system makes incorrect bans often.
+First of all, there's no reason to panic.
+The automated anti-abuse system makes incorrect bans often.

 See [discussions](https://github.com/lonamiwebs/telethon/issues/824#issuecomment-432182634) in other Telegram API libraries for more context.